rqritter/WCU-PaperCut/README.md

   `Multi-String Value: OptionalNames = printserver`

 ### Modify the local hosts file of the servers
-  - Add the LOCAL SERVER IP Address with cluster name and FQDN to the hosts file
+  - Add the **LOCAL SERVER IP** Address with cluster name and FQDN to the hosts file
     ```
-    152.30.35.1     printserver.wcu.edu
+    152.30.35.XX     printserver.wcu.edu
-    152.30.35.1     printserver
+    152.30.35.XX     printserver
     ```

 ## 3. Mobility Print Server